Paul-Asamoah-Boadu/Cohort-Analysis-and-Customer-Segmentation/README.md

 1. To calculate customer retention rate.
 2. To segment the customers based on their behavior.
-3. To analyze customer segments based on Recency, Frequency, and Monetary value.
+3. To analyze customer segments based on Recency, Frequency, and Monetary value with Power BI.

 <a id="metrics"></a>
 <h2>Metrics Used</h2>